Call Medical Alert

 Medical Alert On-The-Go Device

-Who It’s Best For: Seniors who enjoy spending time away from home and want the added protection of on-the-go coverage.
+Who It’s Best For: Seniors who enjoy spending time away from home and want the added protection of on-the-go coverage but don’t mind a device others can see.

 Current Deal

-Medical Alert is currently offering free shipping (a $15.50 savings) when you sign on with a semi-annual plan.
-When you sign on for an annual plan, you will receive free shipping and a free lockbox.
-Of course, you will also receive a cheaper monthly rate for both plans.
+Medical Alert is currently offering free shipping (a $24.95 savings) when you sign on with a semi-annual plan.
+When you sign on for an annual plan, you get a free lockbox as well.
+Of course, you will also receive a cheaper monthly rate the longer your initial subscription is.

 At Home LandlineAt Home No LandlineOn The Go